Somerset & Dorset Joint Railway

 The southern part of the S&DJR had been constructed by the Dorset Central Railway (DCR), with the first part opening in 1860 as a single-track line running northwest from Wimborne to Blandford.
 The first station north of Wimborne was at Bailey Gate and between those two places there were three manned public level-crossings:- Lake Crossing, Corfe Mullen Crossing and Bailey Gate Crossing itself.
 Bailey Gate Crossing was on the main road from Wimborne to Dorchester (later the A31), about half a mile south of Bailey Gate station, whilst the other two crossings were at minor roads.
 Very little is known about the early signalling on the DCR, but eventually all three crossings were provided with resident crossing-keepers and some form of signalling, although only the latter two are believed to have had actual gate boxes.
 It is possible that the original installation at Bailey Gate Crossing was little different from that which existed at Lake Crossing.

 S&DJR trains originally had to reverse at Wimborne in order to run over the London & South Western Railway (L&SWR) line to Bournemouth.
-To ease this problem a new single-track 'cut-off' line was constructed eventually, which left the S&DJR route at Corfe Mullen and ran south-eastwards to rejoin the L&SWR at Broadstone Junction.
-Known officially as the ''Poole & Bournemouth Junction Railway", it was brought into use for goods traffic in December 1885 and for passenger traffic in November the following year.
+To ease this problem a new single-track 'cut-off' line was constructed eventually, which left the S&DJR route at Corfe Mullen and ran south-eastwards to rejoin the L&SWR at Broadstone.
+Known officially as the 'Poole & Bournemouth Junction Railway', it was brought into use for goods traffic in December 1885 and for passenger traffic by November the following year.
 Although the actual divergence from the original DCR route was at Corfe Mullen there was no physical junction there, but instead the Wimborne and Broadstone lines continued north-westwards as parallel single-lines as far as a new junction at Bailey Gate station, so thereafter the level-crossing at Bailey Gate Crossing spanned two parallel single-lines.